michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-= 5.2.1 - 04/04/2022 =
+= 5.2.2 - 04/08/2022 =
-- Added the ability to attach `.log` files to the bug report form.
-- Optimized some HTTP requests.
+- Optimized the method of renewing caches in the background.
-- Fixed a bug that some setting notices were not displayed in some setting pages including the pages of the listing table of units, auto-inserts, and buttons.
+- Fixed a bug that caused a PHP notice of an undefined index occurred in the background.

 #### Old Log
 For old change logs, see [here](https://github.com/michaeluno/amazon-auto-links/blob/master/changelog.md).